Under color removal

-UCR is generally not recommended for use in printing, due to its tendency to produce dull-looking images and artwork.
-(The problem of "looking dull" can often be obviated on coated paper by use of an aqueous coating or UV coating applied on the press or as post-press.
-A press-applied coating can also eliminate the "ink sticking" problem.)
+UCR is generally not recommended for use in printing due to its tendency to produce dull-looking images and artwork.
+(This problem can often be obviated on coated paper by use of an aqueous coating or UV coating applied on the press or as post-press.
+A press-applied coating can also eliminate the ink-sticking problem.)
 The main exception to this rule is that where working in newsprint, UCR is the best way to avoid the associated ink limit and registration issues.
 UCR is also recommended for some specific paper stocks, depending on the coloration and texture of the paper.